shalinisivakumar111/SkillBridge-AI/README.md

 This allows a candidate to understand why a job may have been recommended.
 📈 Example Recommendation Logic
 A simplified example:
-Candidate:

-Role:
+Candidate
-Software Engineering
+Role: Software Engineering

-Skills:
-Java
-Web Development
+Skills: Java, Web Development

-Location:
-Vellore
+Location: Vellore
 Possible matching signals:
 Role Match → High
 Skill Match → High
 Related Skills → Medium
 Location Match → High
 The system combines these signals to generate a recommendation score.
-Again, this score is not a hiring probability.
+The score is not a hiring probability.
 🧪 Prototype Limitations
 The current version is a prototype and has several limitations.
 These include:
 Job data may not represent live vacancies.
 Some job descriptions may be incomplete.
 Matching quality depends on the available dataset.